 Brent Copeland, General Manager, Bahrain Merida Pro Cycling Team, said:

-“McLaren has been raising the bar for technological innovation and sport performance for decades.
+“McLaren has been raising the bar for technological innovation and sports performance for decades.
 The combination of our passion and vision for Team Bahrain Merida to be a winning team, with McLaren’s expertise and dedication, is the perfect partnership.”

 Duncan Bradley, Health and Human Performance Director, McLaren Applied Technologies, said:

-“To be the best in sport you need the right vision, athletes, team and technology and I believe we have all of those with the partnership we have entered with Team Bahrain Merida.
+“To be the best in the sport you need the right vision, athletes, team and technology and I believe we have all of those with the partnership we have entered with Team Bahrain Merida.
 We will be working side-by-side to ensure an integrated approach and that we get the best out every part of the team.”

-HH Shaikh Nasser Bin Hamad Al Khalifa, commented:
+HH Shaikh Nasser Bin Hamad Al Khalifa commented: